sjwyates/javascript-challenge/README.md

 ## Overview

 In this assignment, you're given some dummy data about UFO sightings from 2010.
-The assignment has 2 parts: first, use JavaScript to populate an HTML table from that data; and second, create a form with some filter options (date, city, UFO shape, etc) and implement event listeners/handlers to selectively rebuild the table.
+There are 2 main goals: first, use JavaScript to populate an HTML table from the data; and second, create a form with some filter options (date, city, UFO shape, etc) and implement event listeners/handlers to selectively rebuild the table.

+The final result looks something like this:

 ![ufo page screenshot](images/ufo-home.png)